 Ideal for racing and carving hard on piste.
-Not great in powder or chopped up snow.
+These skis are more suited to advanced riders.

 Perfect for those that spend their time on piste.
 Easy to carve and fast edge to edge.
 Great control and grip and super fast.
 Not great in powder though,

 Versatile all mountain skis.
 Easy enough to handle on piste and wide enough to give good float off piste.
 Great for skiers who move on and off piste a lot but spend more time on piste.

-This size range contains wide all mountain skis as well as most freestyle skis.
-Wide all mountain skis are great in powder and choppy snow and can still handle well on piste.
-Harder to handle than narrower versions, for better skiers only.
+This size range contains all mountain skis as well as most freestyle skis.
+All mountain skis are great for all conditions and can perform in powder, chopped up snow and hardpack.
 For freestyle, a wide ski gives solid landings and plenty of surface area for jibs and presses.

 Camber profile is the curvature of the ski from the tip to the tail.
 Manufacturers are now producing many different camber profiles for different styles of skiing.
 If you are into cruising around the pistes or pipe riding we recommend a traditional positive camber ski.
 For off piste and more hardcore freestyle riding there are now some alternatives to choose from.
 Also for beginners, early rise rocker can help for easy turns.

 - Positive Camber3

 Positive camber (sometimes shortened to just 'camber') is the traditional profile for skis offering skiers lots of edge hold, especially on harder snow.
 A cambered ski has a smooth arch underfoot and contact points near the tip and tail when unweighted; when the rider’s weight is added with the initiation of a turn, the pressure of their body weight flexes the ski providing a long, evenly pressured running surface and edge.
 Furthermore, as you unweight your skis at the tail end of a turn, cambered skis rebound to their natural profile, propelling you into your next turn.
 Positive Camber skis are usually designed for purely piste riding and may be combined with a twin tip shape on park & pipe (freestyle) skis.
 For more help check out our Ski Buying Guide

 - Tip Rocker3